-The Finance Committee, composed of five non-management Directors (currently Mr. Sutherland, Chair, Mr. Burke, Mr. Olivera, Mr. Ranger, and Ms. Sanford), reviews and makes recommendations to the Board with respect to the Company's financial condition and policies, capital and operating budgets, financial forecasts, major contracts and real estate transactions, financings, investments, bank credit arrangements, its dividend policy, strategic business plan, litigation, and other financial matters.
+The Finance Committee, composed of four independent Directors (currently Mr. Sutherland, Chair, Mr. Olivera, Mr. Ranger, and Ms. Sanford), reviews and makes recommendations to the Board with respect to the Company's financial condition and policies, capital and operating budgets, financial forecasts, major contracts and real estate transactions, financings, investments, bank credit arrangements, its dividend policy, strategic business plan, litigation, and other financial matters.
 Additionally, the Finance Committee oversees the Company's management of risks, relating to its duties and responsibilities that have been identified through the Company's enterprise risk management program.
-The Finance Committee held seven meetings in 2014.
+The Finance Committee held six meetings in 2015.